 The big (BIG) downside to SEO is that it is s..l..o..w.
 Seriously slow.
 It can take months to start seeing any movement of your rankings in the search engines, so it's definitely not the right strategy for you if you need visitors, like, yesterday.

-SEO is a massive topic, so if you're interested in this method of getting visitors, I recommend you start with this introduction to SEO.
+SEO is a massive topic, so if you're interested in this method of getting visitors.

 Now that you understand what SEO and keywords are, it’s time to start creating content for Google to rank you for.
 Without content, what are you going to show up for?